-Contract rates shown are discounted 20%.
+^{}Contract rates shown are discounted 20%.

 Early Arrival and Friday Extended Day have 10 spots.
 Extended Playground is always available.
-Lunch Bunch and Stay & Play have a combined capacity of 16 spots (M,Tu, Th, F).
+Lunch Bunch and Stay & Play have a combined capacity of 16 spots (M,Tu, Th).
 Contact the office if you are interested in contracting for an extended day slot as they fill up quickly.
 Parents may contract a child during the year as space is available.
+In the event your child misses a session there are no substitutions or reimbursements made.
 Note: There are no afternoon Extended Day Programs on the last day of school before Winter and Summer vacations.